Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 Because TensorFlow is used for training models, it offers TensorBoard, which allows to monitor and view graphics of training performance.

 Evidently, WhyLabs/whylogs, ...
 https://blog.tensorflow.org/2020/06/enhance-your-tensorflow-lite-deployment-with-firebase.html

 https://firebase.google.com/docs/ml/android/use-custom-models?hl=es-419
 https://blog.tensorflow.org/2020/06/enhance-your-tensorflow-lite-deployment-with-firebase.html

+# Final Comments

+This was a very interesting activity to put to practice the skills from the MLOps course.